shashank78456/git-bash/fracz/fracz.md

 ## change branch history

 Used ''' git rebase hot-bugfix ''' to append the change-branch-history to hot-bugfix.

 ## remove ignored file

 Used ''' git rm --cached ignored.txt ''' to stop the file from being tracked.
 Then commited the chages.

+## change a letter case in the filename of an already tracked file

+Used ''' git mv File.txt file.txt ''' to rename file then commited the changes.

+## fix typographic mistake in the last commit

+First, fixed the typo in the file.
+Then, staged the changes and used ''' git commit --amend ''' to change the last commit.
+Updated last commit message which opened in vi editor.

+## forge the commit's date

+Used ''' git commit --amend --date=1987-04-07T22:13:13 '''.
+Modified date and saved.